Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 Koutoubia Mosque

 The Koutoubia Mosque dominates Marrakech’s skyline with its magnificent 77-meter minaret.
-Built in the 12th century, this architectural masterpiece serves as a landmark visible from miles away and a helpful reference point when navigating the city.
+Built in the 12th century during the Almohad dynasty, this architectural masterpiece serves as a landmark visible from miles away and a helpful reference point when navigating the city.

 While non-Muslims cannot enter the mosque itself, the surrounding gardens offer beautiful photo opportunities and a peaceful place to rest.
-The minaret’s design, with its decorative arches, carved stone, and distinctive spire topped with copper balls of decreasing size, influenced religious architecture throughout Morocco, including the famous Hassan Tower in Rabat.
+The minaret’s design—with its decorative arches, carved stone, and distinctive spire topped with copper balls of decreasing size—influenced religious architecture throughout Morocco, including the famous Hassan Tower in Rabat.
+For more on Morocco’s sacred architectural heritage, explore our guide to mosques in Morocco.

 Bahia Palace

-The name “Bahia” means “brilliance,” and this stunning 19th-century palace lives up to its name.
-Built for Ahmed ben Moussa (or Ba Ahmed), a grand vizier of Morocco, the palace was designed to be the greatest of its time.
+The name “Bahia” means “brilliance,” and this stunning 19th-century Bahia Palace lives up to its name.
+Built for Grand Vizier Ahmed ben Moussa, the palace was designed to be the greatest of its time, with 150 rooms showcasing the height of Moroccan craftsmanship.

 What makes this Marrakech attraction special: